Skip to main content

 • Counseling and healthy living education

 Family nurse practitioners are advanced practice registered nurses (APRNs) who have a minimum of a master’s degree in nursing and specialize in family medicine.
 They care for patients of all ages, from infants to adolescents and adults across the lifespan.
-FNPs because of the breadth of this scope, FNPs can develop long-term relationships with their patients and get to know them over time, which is why many people see their FNPs as primary care providers.
+Because of the breadth of this scope, FNPs practicing as primary care providers can develop long-term relationships with their patients and get to know them over time.

-Becoming an FNP makes you highly marketable because it qualifies you across the spectrum of family care and opens doors to a wider variety of practice settings.
+Becoming an FNP makes nurses highly marketable because it qualifies them across the spectrum of family care and opens doors to a wider variety of practice settings.

 Demand for Nurse Practitioners